Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/01_pioreactor_20ml_v1.5/03-20ml-v15-wetware-assembly.md

 <AssemblyInstructionBlock title="Step 2: Inserting the O-rings" images={["user-guide/hardware-assembly/20ml-v15/oring-in-holder.jpg", "user-guide/hardware-assembly/20ml-v15/oring-groove.jpg", "user-guide/hardware-assembly/20ml-v15/oring-in-top.jpg", "user-guide/hardware-assembly/upgrade-version/thick-oring-into-bottom.png",
 "user-guide/hardware-assembly/20ml-v15/vial-holders-with-oring.jpg"]}>

-1. The O-rings are pre-lubricated with a silicone-based lubricant.
-If needed, remove any excess lubricant from the O-rings.
 2. The top vial holder has <Highlight color={colors.blue}>a groove within the body</Highlight> where the <Highlight color={colors.magenta}>thinner #024 O-ring</Highlight> sits.
 Carefully insert the O-ring using your fingers.
 Make sure to not twist the O-ring.
 3. Run your finger inside the vial holder, pushing the O-ring into place to ensure a snug fit.
-4. The bottom vial holder has a groove for the <Highlight color={colors.orange}>thicker #121 O-ring</Highlight>.
-The O-ring will sit between the base of the holder and the heater PCB.
-Carefully insert the O-ring using your fingers.
-Make sure to not twist the O-ring.
-5. Push the O-ring into place to ensure a snug fit.

 </AssemblyInstructionBlock>